skroutz/ganetimgr/docs/source/install.rst

 - gunicorn with gevent, it runs the Django project
 - Nginx, the web server that serves the static content and proxies to gunicorn
 - Mysql, the database backend
-- Redis, as Django's caching backend.
+- Memcache, as Django's caching backend.
 Stores session info and caches data
 - Beanstalkd, used by worker.py

 Any feedback on how to install under different circumstances is welcome.